CATS-Lab/Filed-Experiment-Data-ULTra-AV/README.md

 - 0 - Argo AI self-driving Ford

-For more details of the labels and the vehicle types, please refer to our paper.
+For more details on the labels and the vehicle types, please refer to our paper.

 ## Developers